RPGHacker/SMW-Workspace/README.md

 # Patching & Testing
 To make patching and testing the patches in this repository easier, a few Python helper scripts are provided (currently Windows-only) that you can use by installing Python version 3.8 or above.
 Simply running patch_manager.pyw will open a little helper GUI application that lets you select patches to apply and lets you start them directly in an emulator.
 This works by searching for patch_config.py files in the directories of each patch, which define how the patch is to be applied.

-NOTE: Starting patch_manager.pyw by double-clicking might have long start-up times on Windows.
-It might be faster to pass script file path to Python directly via the command line.
+**NOTE:** Starting patch_manager.pyw by double-clicking it might have long start-up times on Windows, due to its native Python launcher pyw.exe being ridiculously slow.
+It might be faster to pass the script file path to Python directly via the command line.
+Alternatively, you can try running patch_manager.bat, which will directly pass the script to pythonw.exe.
+However, if you have multiple Python installations on your system, this might end up picking the wrong one.

 # License
 All of my own patches (currently all the contents of the patches directory) are licensed under the MIT license.
 Please check the LICENSE file for details.